 • A diet of fresh fruits and vegetables can help protect against many diseases and can replace the unhealthy foods we eat regularly.
 They are an excellent source of vital vitamins and minerals and are rich in fiber.
 It is recommended to choose fruits and vegetables full of water, such as melons, cucumbers, pumpkins, zucchini, etc.

 • Eating a lot during iftar will not benefit your health.
 However, you may be tempted to eat a lot during Iftar.
-So it’s best to take your time while eating.
 You can start with a few dates and then drink some water.
-Everyone knows that dates are a good source of energy and are also beneficial for the digestive system.

 • During the holy month of Ramadan, it is important to drink plenty of fluids, mainly water due to the long fasting period.
 Sources of fluids for the body are water, juices and soups.
 So keep in mind that you should drink at least 7-8 glasses of water regularly during Ramadan.

 1. As far as dehydration is concerned, you should avoid caffeine because it is the worst.
 For those who typically consume caffeinated beverages such as tea, coffee and cola throughout the day, a lack of caffeine during fasting can initially lead to headaches and fatigue.

 2. Secondly, fried foods should be avoided.
 Fried foods are often linked to serious health problems like diabetes and heart disease, according to research.

 In my opinion, you should consult with a specialist before Ramadan in case you are older or suffer from medical conditions such as diabetes and should follow the same advice for pregnant women.
 So, you should follow the above tips or ways to keep fit and healthy during Ramadan.